mikaelm1/Gradebook/README.md

 - [ ] If no assignments, don't show grade
 - [ ] On login page, resign first responder if screen tapped
 - [ ] Create new view controller for sign up

+## Attributions
+The icon used for the app was created by Lil Squid from Noun Project

+## Licensing
+The contents of this repository is licensed under [The MIT License](https://opensource.org/licenses/MIT)